growthbook/growthbook-cli/CONTRIBUTING.md

 ### Adding commands

-Generate a new command using `yarn plop command`.
+Generate a new command using `yarn plop command` for a sub-command or `yarn plop root command` for a root command.
 This will create a command with some default boilerplate including code to support standard arguments all commands take.

 Commonly-used command flags and arguments are available in `./src/utils/cli.ts`: